gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 > The disruption is finite.
 That is what makes it survivable.
 That is also what makes it inevitable.

 You can argue with the per-page math.
 You can argue with the human-in-the-loop math.
-You cannot argue with a curve that flattens to two percent in four quarters.
+You can argue with my exact percentages, and you should, because that curve is my model and not a leaked deck.
+What you cannot argue with is the shape.
 It is the most boring chart in the deck.
 It is also the one that closes the meeting.

 ### The "context engineer" paradox

 If you are still employed as a technical writer right now, look closely at what you are actually doing.

-I spent the last six months building custom Python orchestrators and RAG pipelines.
-I thought I was "enhancing the documentation experience."
+Remember those orchestrators I told you I was building.
+I thought I was enhancing the documentation experience.
 I wasn't.
 I was training my replacement.

 We used to hold a monopoly on translation.
 The line between [robots, humans, and technical writers](/robots-humans-technical-writers/) used to be clear.
 But the machine learned to speak human.
 And the users realized they never actually wanted to read our beautiful, meticulously crafted, 14-step tutorials anyway.
 They just want an agent to fix their database connection.